School Overview

 Allocation: £310 each per year

-Number of service children - 3 (1 x Y2, 2 x Y5)
+Number of service children - 1 in Y4

 Desired outcomes | Chosen action/approach | Staff lead |

-Pastoral needs of the Service Children are supported so that they enjoy school Improved levels of communication Build a sense of wider community and better understanding of the role of their service parent/carer | Access to the Pastoral Team as and when required Worry box Little Troopers resources - Mindfulness Resource Pack, postcards, Send-A-Hug, badges, Father’s Day cards, etc Lunch with LW and FB at end of each half term (risk assessment permitting) | Lisa Watson and Fiona Barry |
+Pastoral needs of the Service Children are supported so that they enjoy school Improved levels of communication Build a sense of wider community and better understanding of the role of their service parent/carer | Access to the Pastoral Team as and when required Worry box Little Troopers resources - Mindfulness Resource Pack, postcards, Send-A-Hug, badges, Father’s Day cards, etc Priority for pupil responsibility roles within school and access to events in the wider curriculum (eg sporting festivals). | Lisa Watson and Fiona Barry |